ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 Coming in hot from their Semifinals match, China and the Philippines faced off once again after China's initial 6–4 score.
 This made it possible for China to achieve their first Grand Finals appearance since 2022!
 However, the Philippines came back stronger than before after their hard-fought victory against Japan, seeking revenge for their previous loss.
 This made for one of the most intense and nerve-wracking matches of Grand Finals — let alone the entire tournament!

 Unsurprisingly, both teams stuck to their original strategies.
 While China opted to focus on the rice pool by protecting [DJ Raisei - T.R.A.P.](https://osu.ppy.sh/beatmapsets/2325366#mania/4984357) (EX1) and banning [Ludicin - Signal](https://osu.ppy.sh/beatmapsets/2325160#mania/4983871) (HB2), the Philippines protected [Aoi - excez](https://osu.ppy.sh/beatmapsets/2325127#mania/4983820) (LN1) and banned [BilliumMoto - 100 Carat Smoke Point](https://osu.ppy.sh/beatmapsets/2325114#mania/4983791) (RC4).
-China's strategy proved to be the successful one, winning them their first pick on the protect map by a landslide 73,986-point lead.
+China's strategy proved to be the successful one, winning them their first pick on the protected map by a landslide 73,986-point lead.

 The Philippines quickly responded by picking [Raimukun - Nyarlathotep's Dreamland](https://osu.ppy.sh/beatmapsets/2325126#mania/4983819) (LN2).
 China adjusted by switching players to ::{ flag=CN }:: [[Crz]Satori](https://osu.ppy.sh/users/7082178) and ::{ flag=CN }:: [VanWilder](https://osu.ppy.sh/users/89545) to counter the long note–heavy chart.
 The Philippines held their ground, however, scoring a comfortable first win thanks to ::{ flag=PH }:: [Ojisan-](https://osu.ppy.sh/users/11420405)'s as the MVP of the match and their impressive 978,133 score.

 This initial back-and-forth was an omen of what was to come, with each team dominating their respective picks.
-During this skirmish, there were some notable moments such as the Philippines choice of [rejection - Aimai Attitude (feat.
+During this skirmish, there were some notable moments such as the Philippines' choice of [rejection - Aimai Attitude (feat.
 Nakamura Sanso)](https://osu.ppy.sh/beatmapsets/2325129#mania/4983823) (LN3) and [Aoi - excez](https://osu.ppy.sh/beatmapsets/2325127#mania/4983820) (LN1) which were promptly won by them, or the Chinese rice counter-attack with [Junk - Aihana](https://osu.ppy.sh/beatmapsets/2325135#mania/4983834) (RC3), allowing ::{ flag=CN }:: [tyrcs](https://osu.ppy.sh/users/13026904) to excel with a full combo 983,858 score.

 Both teams traded blows up until the scoreboard hit the 5–5 mark.
-A critical point for the both teams!
+A critical point for both teams!
 China stayed true to their strategy and picked [Super Psychic Fujy - Dark Avatara Beam (Le Dos-on Remix)](https://osu.ppy.sh/beatmapsets/2325303#mania/4984227) (RC2).
 Much to everyone's surprise, this resulted in a much narrower score gap than anticipated.
 With ::{ flag=PH }:: [Ojisan-](https://osu.ppy.sh/users/11420405)'s flawless performance of 987,636 points, the Philippines got incredibly close to winning!
 Much to their dismay however, China won the pick by a relatively slim margin of 8,704 points, squeezing the very last points they could on the map's ending.

 With the scoreboard at 6–5 in China's favour, the Philippines had to make a tough choice: [MisomyL - Coming*True!!](https://osu.ppy.sh/beatmapsets/2325139#mania/4983838) (HB1) or [Genesis - Absolute Evil](https://osu.ppy.sh/beatmapsets/2325148#mania/4983851) (EX3).
 They ultimately chose the former, a reasonable choice due to its easier patterns and lower physical demands which benefited their team.
 The Philippines started strong, taking an early lead, but with ::{ flag=PH }:: [sanni666](https://osu.ppy.sh/users/3036686) and ::{ flag=PH }:: [Ojisan-](https://osu.ppy.sh/users/11420405)'s unfortunate misses, China was allowed to regain their footing.
 Despite a flurry of misses coming from both sides in the final stretch of the map, the Philippines' mistakes proved very costly, and China claimed the last victory they needed with a 2,786-point lead, denying the Philippines' final chance to come back and thus, their win.